boldt/a2k-Image-Manipulation/src/main/java/de/dennis_boldt/README.md

-##### a2k Image  Manipulation ===
+##### a2k Image  Manipulation

 ### Background/About this project

-This small project is a simple command line tool which renames/moves/links files by prepending the creation date (from the EXIF data) and adding an optional infix to the file name.
+This small project is a simple command line tool which renames/moves/links images by prepending the creation date (from the EXIF data) and adding an optional infix to the file name.

 ### Get it: